NeoktaLabs/lottery/docs/03-smart-contracts.md

 - The prize pot must be funded before the raffle opens
 - Ticket price, caps, and deadlines are immutable
-- Randomness is requested exactly once
+- Randomness is requested at most once
 - Ticket count is frozen before randomness
 - Refunds are always available if the raffle is cancelled
 - Winner selection is deterministic from entropy output and ticket ranges